DragonSenses/Curiosity/JavaScript2/1. Document/1.9 Element size and scrolling/elementSize&Scrolling.md

 We've just covered geometry properties of DOM elements, that can be used to get widths, heights and calculate distances.

-But as we know from the chapter <info:styles-and-classes>, we can read CSS-height and width using `getComputedStyle`.
+We can read CSS-height and width using `getComputedStyle`.

 So why not to read the width of an element with `getComputedStyle`, like this?